AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-composer/add-header-footer.md

 ---
-description: Learn how to add a header and footer to a Content Composer course, upload a logo for the header, and preview changes in the canvas before saving the updated theme.
+description: Learn how to add a header and footer to a Content Composer course, upload a logo, enable toggles, and preview theme changes live in the canvas.
 jcr-language: en_us
 title: Add a header and footer
 ---